Exploring Movement & Wellbeing

 Does your yoga serve you physically long term?

-Integrating, isolated and activating movements with yoga poses helps to develop better movement patterns and body awareness.
+As prep for yoga poses, practising specific targeted movement exercises helps to develop better movement patterns and body awareness.

 Our starting focus is understanding and improving how distinct parts of the body move.
 Then we can integrate this awareness skilfully into the more complex whole-body yoga poses.
 My template for this is Isolate, Activate and Integrate *.

-Then we make specific movements more activating – engaging muscles around the shoulder blades or glenohumeral joint (arm bone in socket), adding progressive load, i.e. gradually increasing weight bearing load on this area to make the muscles have to coordinate and work more (contract and lengthen) The key is gradual progression.
+Then we make specific movements with more muscle engagement, eg, around the shoulder blades or glenohumeral joint (arm bone in socket), adding progressive load, i.e. gradually increasing weight bearing load on this area to make the muscles have to coordinate and work more.
+The key is gradual progression.
 (ACTIVATE)

 Here is a brief example of me explaining activating the hip joint through a controlled articular rotation (CARs)

-Then we might do some yoga poses or a flow sequence which require the shoulders to do the movements we have been practising in isolation, while the rest of the body is also moving and in a variety of positions.
+Then we might do some yoga poses or a flow sequence which require the shoulders to do the movements we have been practising in isolation.
 (INTEGRATE)

 Usually things go much better!
-After the prep work, we tend to experience more balanced integration of the parts because they have been reminded and have practised how they can best move.
-So all the parts of the body more evenly share the work of the complex movement, after the fresh inputs of awareness and practice.
-Rather than the usual flexible parts collapsing and stiff parts resisting!
+After the prep work, we tend to experience more balanced integration of the parts because they have have practised how they can best move.
+So all the parts of the body more evenly share the work of the complex movement, rather than the usual flexible parts collapsing and stiff parts resisting!

-In my experience, this is a more physically progressive way to develop range of motion, strength and physical ease, rather than just trying to achieve the poses as the main goal of the class, usually not aware of where we are straining.
+In my experience, this is a more physically progressive way to develop range of motion, strength and physical ease, rather than just trying to achieve the poses as the main goal of the class, where we usually are not so aware of where we are straining.